jonuwz/splunk-k8s-connect-experiment/README.md

 ### route events to different indexes based on container metadata

-By default the events go to the main index, but by setting an aoontation on the namespace, the events will be routed to an index of your choice.
+By default the events go to the main index, but by setting an annotation on the contaier ( or the parent namespace), the events will be routed to an index of your choice.
+Setting the value on the namespace makes more sense in an 'as a service' environment, but its not easy to disable the 'per container' precedence through config alone.
 In this case we are saying to send logs to the test index - **You need to create the index called test for this to work**

 ```bash